The typical marketing error of a “game design-centric” video game company is always the same:

 Marketing is NOT communication.

-In the vocabulary, the original meaning of “communication” is “sending or receiving information”.
+In the dictionary, the original meaning of “communication” is “sending or receiving information”.

 Which kind of information do you exchange when you surrender to the broken laws of this world?